 How can we overcome and move forward?
 Here are a few points of advice for how I think we can all get through this current crisis in 2021 and beyond.

-Wear Your Masks
+1. Continue to Wear Your Masks

 I cannot understand why anyone would resist wearing a mask (especially when it’s cold outside) when it’s clear that we’re dealing with a respiratory related issue (nose and mouth).
 Breathing is essential.
 I advocate wearing two or three masks if possible depending on where you plan to visit.